 A comparison of key New Mexico debt ratios to those of the rest of the states is useful to place the State's debt position in a peer context.
-For the purposes of benchmarking the State's level of indebtedness, we have provided a comparison with all of the states, sorted by rating category, utilizing data published by Moody's in June 2021.
+For the purposes of benchmarking the State's level of indebtedness, we have provided a comparison with all of the states, sorted by rating category, utilizing data published by Moody's in September 2022.
 The first graph below presents a comparison of net tax supported debt per capita.
 The second graph presents a comparison of net tax supported debt to personal income.
 In both cases, New Mexico is highlighted in yellow.
-Along both metrics, New Mexico is near the median of the states, being 23rd in debt per capita and 29th in debt as a percent of personal income, though in both cases its ranking has declined slightly.
+Along both metrics, New Mexico is a bit below (worse than) the median of the states, being 27th in debt per capita and 30th in debt as a percent of personal income, and in both cases its ranking has declined slightly over the past couple of years.